-Since 1998 UW-Extension staff at the Northern Great Lakes Visitor Center have developed innovative research based environmental education curriculum for grades pre-k through high school and for adults that address issues affecting the sustainability of Lake Superior’s coastal environment and communities.
+Since 1998 UW-Extension staff at the Northern Great Lakes Visitor Center have developed innovative research-based environmental education programs and curriculum for grades pre-k through high school and for adults that address issues affecting the sustainability of Lake Superior’s coastal environment and communities.

 This curriculum takes you paddling through the geology, history, culture and ecology of the Lake Superior’s Fish Creek Estuary without getting your feet wet!
-This freshwater estuary system, west of Ashland, WI, has always been a major player in the culture and economy of the Chequamegon Bay region.
-Learn about why this estuary was the site of a major Ojibwe village, the landing point for the first European explorers/fur traders, how it was shaped by logging and farming, and why it remains important today.
+This freshwater estuary system, west of Ashland, WI, has always been a major player in the history, culture, and economy of the Chequamegon Bay region.
+Learn about why this estuary was the site of a major Native American villages, the landing point for the first European explorers/fur traders, how it was shaped by logging and farming, and why it remains important today.
 This curriculum can be modified for use in other freshwater estuary and coastal wetland environments.
 Created by UW-Extension educators Cathy Techtmann and Kathleen Morgen with support from the WI Coastal Management Program.

 Why not get out on the water and experience Fish Creek through a guided Paddle the Pearls program?
 These 2-hour on-the-water ed-ventures are led offered on a reservation basis.
 For more information contact: Cathy Techtmann at 715.561.2695 or email email@example.com.